SirrorsMoore1975/SirrorsMoore1975/Documents/SECURITYCHALLENGE.md

 - SWIRLED: [FAANG privacy policies](https://swirled.com/faang-privacy-policies/) <br />
 <span style="font-size:small">By Hilarey Wojtowicz</span>

-As a developer, we are

-I self challenge myself to provide free, secure, open software, and promise no privacy invasion shall be conduct upon user of the software I created.
+The purpose of this article is to let developer who might be aware of, or value, security and privacy to pay more attention to what they are building for their users/clients.

+- It is always my pleasure to work with others who might be coming from the big tech companies industry, but I am discouraged in working at the big tech companies when the tech, product or software they are using has security, privacy or user rights and freedom are in concerns.

+- This article intention is to let anyone around, especially developers who might be using the big tech companies' tech to build their products, softwares or applications, to grow awareness of, or to influence those developers or others who build products, software or applications for their users to, users' protection on their user's freedom and privacy, and that, it should always be their utmost important priority to secure their user, and shall be upheld at all cost.

+## What can we do?
+To begin with, you needed to ask yourself a few questions:-
+- [x] Do you treasure freedom for user, user privacy, security, user rights, individual thoughts and values?
+- [x] Is your position (your jobs, titles, etc) and/or situation (fiancially, legally, etc) your currently in, or about to be in, allow you to make a different?

-# A Challenge not for everyone
+### Fair Warning: It is a Challenge that is not for everyone
 How far can we depart ourselves as a developer from the protection on invasion of privacy and security in today modern world?
 It is difficult since:-
 - it depends on the clients' need;
 - alternative tech are not propular, techs are available but not mature, or alternatives are none existence;
-- the infrastructure of the tech your working company are relying upon;
+- the infrastructure of the tech your working company are relying upon, of which it does not allow you to depart from;
 - the services the working company are supplying to their clients cannot be, or afford to, change (time, contract terms, instructions, etc); and,
-- developer's tech preferences or habits, they might not have the time, worries it would lower their abilities, have no interest or cannot provide efforts for a change
+- developer's tech preferences or habits, they might not have the time (or have the time to learn new alternatives), worries that the shift would lower their professional abilities, or have show no interests at all to learn alternative (or maybe he/she cannot provide further efforts for a change due to some reasonable reasons)

 Open, free and secure might sound ideal for some, so this challenge, I wished those who still can resist or afford to do so, like people who are starting a business or those who are willing to change and still can change, accept this as your challenge.
 By not helping or not aiding on selling your user data to a third parties without user consent is already a good start.

-## What can we do?
+## Where can we start?

+Try asking yourself this questions:
+### Alternative software
+Is there alternative software or application that can achieve the same goal you are doing?

+You will be supprise to learn there are alternative software that might be free and open sources and is maintained by a huge group of developers.

+However, it is not always the case that there are available alternatives.
+If this become the case, consider maybe:-
+- build an alternative application replacing it yourself, if possible;
+- use the unfortunate software or application, for the moment, and wait until such alternative available and switch to it (you already has tried your best)

+### User awareness when using your software
 How many users are not aware that they are selling their user data without you telling them?

 Before going ahead with the client's demand, try to look for the tech alternatives that can be free from the invasion or use a less invasive technologies, :-